jayaraaj/aws-demo/content/47_experience_assurance/30_summary.md

 For this workshop, we have only considered selective non-functional checks.
 However, in practice, assuring experience consists of a large gamut of non-functional tests and practices.

-Refer diagram below for the types of tests for Experience Assurance:
+Refer the diagram shown below for the types of tests for Experience Assurance:

 ![Experience Assurance](/images/module4/summary-1.png)